How to hire a fractional CTO: the playbook

 What happens if the fractional CTO does not deliver?

-How do you know the fractional CTO engagement is working?
+How do you know the engagement is actually working?

-Three measurements give an honest view.
-The first is whether built systems are live and the commercial metric they target is moving.
-The second is whether the team around the CTO is making better technology decisions without waiting for input.
-The third is whether the CTO is being used more as a decision maker and less as an executor as the engagement progresses.
-If the executor share is rising rather than falling, the engagement has drifted into the job of a senior contractor and the business is paying the wrong role for the work.
+Three signals give an honest read.
+First, whether built systems are live and the commercial metric they target is moving.
+Second, whether the team around the CTO is making better technology decisions without waiting for input.
+Third, whether the CTO is used more as a decision maker and less as an executor as the months pass.
+If the executor share is rising instead of falling, the engagement has quietly turned into a senior contractor role, and you are paying the wrong rate for the wrong work.